Substitution Principle and semidirect products: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:prelim} we introduce the background needed and set up the main notation used throughout the paper.
 Important concepts here are those of an \emph{lp-strain} of languages and of a \emph{class of sentences}.
 Essentially, an \emph{lp-strain} of languages is an assignment to any finite \emph{alphabet}~$A$ (i.e., a finite set) of a Boolean algebra of \emph{languages} (i.e., a Boolean subalgebra of the powerset $\cP(A^*)$, where $A^*$ denotes the $A$-generated free monoid), which is closed under taking preimages under \emph{length-preserving homomorphisms}.
 A \emph{class of sentences} is the corresponding notion in the setting of logic on words.
 Section~\ref{sec:profinite} is devoted to languages over profinite alphabets.
 These are essential to the main results of this paper.
 Section~\ref{sec:bims} is an introduction to recognition of Boolean algebras of (not necessarily regular) languages that are \emph{closed under quotients}.
-We define what is a \emph{Boolean space with an internal monoid} ({\bim})~\cite{GehrkeGrigorieffPin10, GehrkePetrisanReggio16}, and we consider a slight generalization of this notion: that of a \emph{\bim{}-stamp}.
+We define what is a \emph{Boolean space with an internal monoid} ({\bim})~\cite{GehrkeGrigorieffPin10, GehrkePetrisanReggio16}, and consider a slight generalization of this notion: that of a \emph{\bim{}-stamp}.
 Informally, a \emph{\bim{}} is to a \emph{variety of languages} what a \emph{\bim{}-stamp} is to an \emph{lp-variety of languages} (i.e., an lp-strain in which we require \emph{closure under quotients}).
-In Section~\ref{sec:substitution} we generalize the \emph{Substitution Principle}~\cite{TessonTherien07} beyond regularity.
-We start by considering the case of finite Boolean algebras in Section~\ref{sec:sub-BA-fin}.
+In Section~\ref{sec:substitution} we cast the \emph{Substitution Principle}~\cite{TessonTherien07} in duality theoretic terms, which allows us to formulate a very general version that applies beyond regularity.
+We start by considering, as in Tesson and Th\'erien~\cite{TessonTherien07}, the case of finite Boolean algebras in Section~\ref{sec:sub-BA-fin}.
 The key idea in this section is to use letters of a finite alphabet to play the role of atoms of a finite Boolean algebra of formulas.
 Since any Boolean algebra is the direct limit of its finite subalgebras, its Stone dual space is the projective limit of the sets of atoms of its finite subalgebras.
-This is why \emph{profinite alphabets} (i.e. Boolean spaces) come into play in a natural way in Section~\ref{sec:inf-BA}, where we study substitution with respect to arbitrary Boolean algebras, and why the concept of \emph{lp-strain} (and \emph{class of sentences}) is crucial in the definition of a language over a profinite alphabet.
+This is why \emph{profinite alphabets} (i.e. Boolean spaces) come into play in a natural way in Section~\ref{sec:inf-BA}, where we study substitution with respect to arbitrary Boolean algebras, and why the concept of \emph{lp-strain} (and \emph{class of sentences}) defined over finite but also profinite alphabets is crucial.
 In~\cite{TessonTherien07} only formulas with at most one free variable are considered since the extension to finite sets of free variables, needed to study predicate logic, is straightforward.
 For completeness, we prove this in Section~\ref{sec:encode}.
 Finally, in Section~\ref{sec:app}, we illustrate the \emph{Substitution Principle} in the setting of logic on words, by showing how it can be used to understand the effect of applying a layer of quantifiers to a given Boolean algebra of formulas.
 The main result of the paper, Theorem~\ref{t:2}, is presented in Section~\ref{sec:closing-quot}.
-In this section we get out of the context of logic, and we study the closure under quotients of the operation on languages derived in Section~\ref{sec:substitution} via duality.
-Theorem~\ref{t:2} is a generalization of the classical result by Almeida and Weil~\cite{AlmeidaWeil1995}.
+In this section we get out of the context of logic, and study the closure under quotients of the operation on languages derived in Section~\ref{sec:substitution} via duality.
+Theorem~\ref{t:2} is a generalization of the classical result by Almeida and Weil~\cite[Theorem~5.1]{AlmeidaWeil1995}.
+Finally, in Section~\ref{sec:examples}, we compute topo-algebraic recognizers for certain Boolean algebras of quantified languages, which are built on the recognizers for the corresponding non-quantified languages.
+More precisely, in Section~\ref{sec:2} we study the effect of applying a layer of existential quantifiers, in Section~\ref{sec:4} of modular quantifiers, and in Section~\ref{sec:5} of majority quantifiers.